mssmmnk/mssmmnk/README.md

 I studied biological sciences and from the beginning of my course I was interested in informatics and data science, and that was my gateway to the tech universe.

-Currently I work as a Software Consultant and study software engineering.
-My main interests at the moment are:
+Currently I work as a Software Consultant.
+My main interests are:

 -Cloud computing